insightsip/ISP3080-SDK/README.md

 The examples are ready to use with the Segger Embedded Studio (SES) IDE.
 Using SES version 5.42a is recommended.

 SES provide a free license for nRF52833 development.
-Therefore it can be used freely for ISP4520 development.
+Therefore it can be used freely for development on ISP3080-UX.
 Licenses can be requested at https://license.segger.com/Nordic.cgi

 For more information regarding Segger Embedded Studio, please visit https://www.segger.com/products/development-tools/embedded-studio/

-## Changelog

-### 28/11/2023, v1.0.0

-- Initial version.